 The mastiff has a short coat that typically needs little more than routine grooming.
 This breed is a moderately high shedder.
 Additionally, the mastiff's ears and facial skin folds (if present) should be kept clean and dry.
 Mastiffs are known to salivate quite a bit; they might share their drool when they shake their heads, so be aware and keep drool rags handy.

+Like all dogs, proper training and socialization are both important for the mastiff.
+This is especially crucial because of the giant size of this breed.
 Careful attention should be given to the prevention of jumping and leash-pulling.
 You will want to socialize your Mastiff well so his natural protectiveness is appropriate and he does not become overprotective around visitors.

 In general, Mastiffs are quite docile (but not listless).
 Younger dogs are more playful, but an endearing quality of aloof laziness often develops as they mature.
 Routine exercise will help keep your Mastiff fit and motivated.